 In the figure you can see that we are going to choose the zero height position at the lowest point of the trajectory.

-Substituting with the numerical values of the statement in the equation above with we get:
+Substituting the numerical values provided in the statement in the equation above with we get:

 We have used g = 10 m/s2

 In point (b) we will calculate the minimum speed necessary for the mass to take off at point B. We first draw the forces acting on it.

 As you can see in the figure, the mass has a normal acceleration an at point B because the track is curved at this point and the velocity changes direction.